Sacramento Family Law Attorney

-In rare circumstances I can offer representation for a flat fee.
-In these cases the issues and scope of work are predictable and clearly defined.
+When the parties seek an uncontested divorce, I can offer representation to one party for a flat fee.
+In these cases, the issues and scope of work are predictable and clearly defined.
 For example, I may be able to offer limited scope representation to help you with a particular stage of your family law case for a flat fee payable by credit card.
-In contrast, if you need representation from start-to-finish I will quote an affordable hourly rate just like many Sacramento family law attorneys.
+In contrast, if you need representation from start-to-finish I will quote an affordable retainer and hourly rate just like any family law attorney.
 When an attorney bills by the hour the client will make an initial “retainer” payment which the attorney will bill against as they work.
 However, unlike many Sacramento family law attorneys, I allow clients to pay by credit card without any deductions for processing or merchant fees.

 The main advantage of a flat fee is that the attorney bears the risk as to how much work will be involved to satisfy the scope of work, whereas the client’s risk is fixed to a specific dollar amount.